Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: The model

 \subsection{The forward process}

 Consider a population of $N$ individuals.
-From the Moran model, we borrow the \emph{graphical representation} shown in Figures~\ref{learning-1-trait-ips} and \ref{learning-ips-innov}.
-Each individual corresponds to a vertical line segment, with the forward direction of time being top to bottom; the lines have labels in $[N]\defeq\{1,2,\ldots,N\}$.
-The events described below are represented by graphical elements juxtaposed to this picture.
-Again in line with a common strategy for the Moran model, we describe the model in two steps: first the so-called untyped model, which contains the death-birth and learning events; and second the typed model, which includes the traits, specifically, the innovation events and the transmission of traits on the occasion of learning events. \begin{enumerate} \item \emph{Untyped version.} Each individual can experience two kinds of events at any instant of time and independently of the remaining population: a death event and a learning event.
+We will work with the \emph{graphical representation} as introduced by \citet{Harris1978} (see \cite{Liggett2011} for a review).
+This is now an indispensable tool in stochastic models in biology and physics and, for our case, shown in Figures~\ref{learning-1-trait-ips} and \ref{learning-ips-innov}.
+Each individual corresponds to a horizontal line segment, with the forward direction of time being left to right; the lines have labels in $[N]\defeq\{1,2,\ldots,N\}$ and extend through all of $\RR$.
+The events described below are represented by graphical elements superposed to this picture.
+Again in line with a common strategy for the Moran model, we describe the model in two steps: first the untyped model, which contains the death-birth and learning events; and second the typed model, which includes the traits, specifically, the innovation events and the transmission of traits on the occasion of learning events. \begin{enumerate} \item \emph{Untyped version.} Every individual can experience two kinds of events at any instant of time and independently of the remaining population: a death event and a learning event.
 Death occurs at rate $u>0$ per individual, and when this happens, a newborn will replace it.
 Learning events occur at rate $s>0$ per individual.
 In a learning event, the individual randomly samples a cultural parent uniformly from among the $N$ individuals (including itself).
 So far, the learning events are abstract; we do not yet say what is transmitted along them.
 In the graphical representation (Fig.~\ref{learning-1-trait-ips}), death-birth events are symbolised by crosses; they appear at rate~$u$ on every line, by way of independent Poisson point processes.
-Learning events are depicted by arrows between the lines, with the cultural parent at the tail and the learner at the tip; arrows appear at rate $s/N$ per ordered pair of lines, again by way of independent Poisson point processes.
+Learning events are depicted by arrows between the lines, with the cultural parent at the tail and the learner at the tip; arrows appear at rate $s/N$ per ordered pair of lines, again by way of independent Poisson point processes on $\RR$.
 We omit arrows where the parent and the learner are identical.